ca25nada/spawncamping-wallhack/README.md

 <a href="http://imgur.com/a/ddHZN" target="_blank">Screenshots</a>

 Requirements: StepMania 5.1.0 Alpha 2 or later.
-* All newfield related stuff are incompatable with 5.0 releases.
-* Mouse related functions only work on Windows.
-* Midgame pauses do not work properly for versions earlier than 5.0.10.
-* RadarCategory_Notes wasn't added until 5.0.8 so earlier versions will output an error.
+* If the menu is black and white at startup with a bunch of error messages, chances are you aren't running on 5.1.

 ---
 ### Acknowledgements
 * The StepMania 5 devs (notably freem and Kyzentun) for making this possible in the first place.
 * people in #vsrg,#stepmania-devs and various other people for feedbacks..!
-* ScreenFilter.lua was taken from the Default theme by Midiman.
 * CDTitle Resizer, ScreenSelectMusic Backgrounds are adapted from Jousway's code.
-* Kyzentun's prefs system is used for setting various profile/theme preferences.
+* Kyzentun's prefs system is used for setting various profile/theme preferences. (now available by default for 5.1)

 ---
 ### Issues
  * PIU Scores are broken since there's no way to get the total # of checkpoints.
  * Courses are disabled.
+ * plus whatever is on the issue tracker

 ---
 ### TODO
-* Newfield support and moving towards 5.1 in general.
 * Adding back nonstop/course modes.
 * Ghost Data stuff. (eventually)
-* Moving the notefield around during gameplay.
 * Finish Simfile/Profile tabs.
 * Korean usage guide.. maybe...?